Infrared problem in perturbative quantum field theory: First- and second-order corrections to S-matrix

 \subsubsection{Vacuum bubble}

 Let

-The distribution $\F{t}(q)$ is an analytic function in some neighborhood of zero.
+The distribution $\F{t}(q)$ is an analytic function in some neighborhood of zero both in the scalar model and QED.
 It is defined uniquely up to a polynomial in $q$ of degree $4$.
 Thus, it is possible to normalize this distribution such that $\F{t}(q)=O(|q|^{5})$ at $q=0$.
 Thus,

 vanishes in the limit $\epsilon\searrow0$.